 At walking distance from the Louvre – if you still have feet left! – you’ll find the Jardin des Tuileries.
 As well as, the Place de la Concorde, Petit & Grand Palais, Place Vendôme, Tour Saint-Jacques, Pont Neuf & Centre Pompidou.

-Together with the neighbourhood around, the Sacre-Cœur is another highly popular spot for tourists in Paris.
+Together with the neighbourhood around, the Sacré Cœur is another highly popular tourist spot in Paris.
 Traditionally Montmartre is known for its bohemian vibe.

-Alternatively there’s a fun food tour in Montmarte.
+Alternatively there’s also a fun food tour in Montmarte.

 To learn more, go to: Montmartre Cheese, Wine & Pastry tour